Looking for a simple way to create a WordPress Mega Menu using Gutenberg?

 By using a mega menu, you can showcase more of your site content and allow your visitors to browse through it with just a click.

-In this article, we’ll show you how you can create a custom WordPress mega menu using the Gutenberg block editor – without adding any custom code.
+In this article, we’ll show you how to create a custom WordPress mega menu using the Gutenberg block editor – without adding any custom code.

 Before we start, let’s get answers to some basic questions.